 Remember that popular visual from the movie Matrix – a black computer screen with green characters trickling down in streams, which looked cool, remote, enigmatic and became the ultimate symbol of sci-fi?
 That’s exactly how I feel reading my blood test report with stuff like SGOT, SGPT, HS-CRP etc. What do they even mean?
 Does bold font mean I am going to die or will I still have time to watch, should there be one more movie in the Matrix series?
+The holistic health report provides a comprehensive analysis of your physical, mental, and emotional well-being, offering valuable insights to enhance your overall quality of life.

 And in the brief ten minutes I get with the doctor I don’t want to sound silly asking basic questions and making a fool of myself.
 Maybe this stuff was taught in high school biology when I was not paying attention in the class.
 And the net result is that even at the end of showing the report to the doctor the sci-fi plot in my report is still not clear.